superlloyd/Galador.Reflection/serializer.md

     }
 call `var o = reader.Read()` to get the next object in the stream.

+### SerializationSettings

+The serializer has a `Settings` property with the following members

+    bool SkipMetaData;
+    bool IgnoreISerializable;
+    bool IgnoreTypeConverter;

+`SkipMetaData` is useful to make the serialization output more compact by omitting important but bulky type information.
+It must be used for in-memory cloning or when the reading and writing process have the exact same library.
+A versioning issue will irrecoverably break a stream with this option `true`.

+`IgnoreISerializable` and `IgnoreTypeConverter` are compatibility settings to use to communicate across framework, since *.NET Core* doesn't have `ISerializable`, and Xamarin might have different `TypeConverter` than full framework.

 ### Handling unknown data

 when calling `reader.Read()` one can get a `Galador.Reflection.Serializer.Missing` if the target type is absent or has not been found.